Amputations can be the result of sepsis or be a trigger for sepsis.

 As with just about everything else in life, there is no one-size-fits all type of prosthetic.
 What works for one person who may have a similar amputation as you, may not work for you, and the other way around.
 The people who design the limbs and the physiotherapists use their expertise to try to find the best match for each person.
 Some prosthetics are purely cosmetic, others are mechanical, and yet other, newer ones, are robotic.
 There is a tremendous amount of research going on to help improve the lives of amputees who rely on prosthetics.
 Remember, it may take a good bit of trial and error to get your prosthesis to be as good as it can be for you.

-Sores and infections
+Sores and infections from amputations

 When you get a new prosthetic, you must watch for signs of sores developing on your skin from pressure or rubbing against the device.
 Any wound is vulnerable to infection, so if you notice a sore forming, inform your healthcare team as quickly as possible.
 Your device may need alterations.
 Watch for signs of infection: increasing redness around the sore, pus or discharge, increased pain, foul odor.
 If you notice any signs, seek medical help immediately.
 The quicker an infection is spotted and treated, the lesser the risk of developing sepsis.